Mortgage Recast vs Refinance: Which Is Better?

 Sale-Leaseback: A Better Way to Improve Your Finances

 When it comes to a mortgage refinance vs recast, sometimes the best option is neither.
 While mortgage recasting can seem attractive, not everyone has cash on hand to lower their costs—and if you do, you might want to buy a vacation home instead.
 On the flip side, mortgage refinancing can result in some savings, but it can also increase your overall debt.

 As a homeowner, your equity gives you other options.

-At EasyKnock, we provide a solution that works for your unique goals.
-It works by you selling us your house.
+A sale-leaseback program provides a solution that works for your unique goals.
+It works by you selling your house.
 You get the cash you need and a lease to stay in your home as a renter until you’re ready to repurchase the house or move out.
-If you choose to move, EasyKnock will list the house on the open market.
+If you choose to move, the buyer will list the house on the open market.
 Once it sells, your lease terminates and you receive any appreciation on the sale.
-We work to develop solutions that meet your long-term financial and lifestyle goals.

 - Forbes.
 Mortgage recasting. https://www.forbes.com/advisor/mortgages/mortgage-recasting/

 - Business Insider.
 Average mortgage closing costs. https://www.businessinsider.com/personal-finance/average-closing-costs